An island of spiritual hedonism

 If all you want from a trip to Koh Phangan is yoga, vegan food and beautiful beaches, staying in or near Sri Thanu is a no-brainer.

-The western beaches are generally gorgeous, the food here is super health-oriented and there are so many yoga schools offering everything from daily sessions to month-long teacher courses.
+The western beaches are generally gorgeous, the food here is super health-oriented, and there are so many yoga schools offering everything from daily sessions to month-long teacher courses.

 Sri Thanu is where most digital nomads and expats tend to stay in Koh Phangan.